LavX/google_meet_reminder/memory-bank/progress.md

    - Status: Fixed
    - Solution: Removed unsupported properties (titlePreface, setSelfAsOpener) from the options object

+6. **Storage Limitations for Custom Ringtones**
+   - Issue: Chrome storage has a 5MB limit which could be reached with many custom ringtones
+   - Status: Mitigated
+   - Solution: Implemented a cleanup mechanism to remove older custom ringtones when the limit is approached

 ## Next Milestone

 The next milestone is to test the extension with a valid Google Cloud Platform OAuth2 client ID and verify the complete workflow from authentication to meeting notification.